ericlathrop/entity-component-system/README.md

 ## timings()

-Returns an array of each system's name and time it ran in milliseconds.
+Returns an array of each system's `name` and `time` it ran in milliseconds.
+The system names are gathered from the names of functions passed to `add` and `addEach`.

 ## resetTimings()